-The global airborne intelligence surveillance and reconnaissance (ISR) market size was valued at USD 13.5 billion in 2023 and is projected to reach a value of USD 25.2 billion by 2032, registering a CAGR of 7.2% during the forecast period 2024-2032.
+The global airborne intelligence surveillance and reconnaissance (ISR) market size was valued at USD 13.5 billion in 2023.
+It is projected to reach a value from USD 14.4 Billion in 2024 to USD 25.2 billion by 2032, registering a CAGR of 7.2% during the forecast period 2024-2032.
 Airborne Intelligence Surveillance and Reconnaissance (ISR) industry share is steadily increasing, owing to rising security concerns, geopolitical tensions, and technological advancements.

 Airborne Intelligence, Surveillance, and Reconnaissance (ISR) collects information, monitoring activities, and reconnaissance missions from aerial platforms, usually aircraft or unmanned aerial vehicles (UAVs), to gather critical intelligence for military, defense, and security purposes.
 ISR operations use a variety of sensors, cameras, radar systems, and communication equipment to observe, detect, and analyze activities on the ground, at sea, and in the air.
 The global market for airborne intelligence, surveillance, and reconnaissance (ISR) has occasionally seen changes in consumer preferences and demands.
 This shift can be attributed to increased tensions, the need for advanced military capabilities, and a growing demand for real-time data.
 Continuous advancements in sensor technologies, communication systems, and data analytics have significantly improved the capabilities of ISR platforms.
 Furthermore, integrating intelligence and machine learning has helped to improve data analysis processes and decision-making abilities.